-We once again had the absolute privilege of attending the Royal Bath and West Show once more.
+Once again had the absolute privilege of attending the Royal Bath and West Show.
 What I love most about the Bath and West show is how eclectic it is.
 Primarily it is an agricultural event yes.
-There are horse, cattle, sheep, pig exhibitions and competitions.
+There are horses, cattle, sheep, pig exhibitions and competitions.

 The combination of all of these things is what makes the Bath and West Show so great.
-You’ve a unique atmosphere in each of the own ‘worlds’ around the event that gives you a complete appreciation for the agricultural industry and the branches of organisations that stems from it.
+You’ve a unique atmosphere in each of the designated zones around the event that gives you a complete appreciation for the agricultural industry and the branches of organisations that stems from it.

 Of course I don’t doubt there will be some aspects of the event I’m sure you’ll not be keen on and which may in fact be putting you off going altogether.
 However, it isn’t an event solely focused on the those that reside within this particular industry.
 You’ll find an array of things that pique your interest be it shopping, agriculture, horses, cars, food or entertainment, the Bath and West does cater for you and you’ll undoubtedly have the best day for it.
 I would recommend, if going for the first time especially, that you make the attempt to explore the event fully (allow plenty of time) and look up the events schedule so you can fully embrace what the show has to offer.
 I’m sure once you’ve been you’ll go time and time again.